On the go? Listen to the audio version of this article here:

 The least risky way of proceeding is to radically change all of these areas.
 This could mean you stop spending time with people involved in the substance, avoid places where you use the substance, and remove the substance from your immediate surroundings.

 Although completely cutting out all triggers is the safest way, it’s sometimes not practical and necessary for all persons.
 This is something I collaborate on with each client, based on their situation.

-Planning for triggering moments is also a way to minimize the need for willpower.
+When you can’t avoid a person, place, or substance, planning for triggering moments can minimize the need for willpower.
 For example, if you are planning on attending a wedding but want to abstain from alcohol, it would be helpful to imagine how the day might go.
 Play the potential night like a movie in your head.
 Where will you be?
 Who will be around you?
 What will you be drinking instead?
 What would you want to say if someone offered you a drink?

 Planning for these moments allows you to operate based on a mental template rather than having to make moment-to-moment decisions while in highly triggering environments.
 Having to make frequent decisions is a major factor in willpower depletion.
 Planning simplifies the process so you can focus on what matters instead.